 I should address my purchase from this Chinese seller and why I would caution you against ordering.
 While the store admits that the shoes are not authentic Valentino’s (shoes do not come with the signature red Valentino box, dust bag, or authenticity cards) and are merely great dupes, it does emphasize how well they replicate the design down to the tag.
 I have always frowned upon the practice of wearing and buying counterfeits (though luxury makers will have to try harder to convince me that my shoe purchase directly supports terrorism and human trafficking) and for the most part regret my purchase of these shoes as I do want to support innovation and great designs.

 It’s definitely not my first offense – though I consider it my most egregious.
 I routinely shop at Forever 21, whom I consider the king of duplicating designs, wear Steven Madden shoes, and have owned Marc Jacobs bags that “draw inspiration” from Chanel and Dior.
 At what point does close copying cross the line – or has fashion become just a regurgitation of past trends?

 I’ve thought about just trashing these shoes but I admit I hate “wasting” perfectly good clothes/shoes/accessories.
 I could donate them but I didn’t want to inject good counterfeits into the second-hand market where unsuspecting people could mistaken them for the real thing.
 After a lot of deliberation, I decided to keep and wear them.
-I won’t attempt to pass them off as the real deal, will be honest about their origins, and is somewhat prepared to deal with any criticism that might come with wearing designer dupes.
+I won’t attempt to pass them off as the real deal, will be honest about their origins, and is somewhat prepared to deal with any criticism that might come with wearing them.